geeteshCh/SpaceForTaste/README.md

 # Space For Taste
-Space for taste is a newsletter signup website which receives user's data, email and adds them to the subscriber list.
+Space for taste is a newsletter signup website which receives user's data including email and adds them to the subscriber list.

 ## Requirements
 * node.js